googleapis/google-cloud-java/generation/new_client_hermetic_build/README.md

 ### API short name (`api_shortname`)

-For convenience of the subsequent commands, define a variable for API short name.
+As a convenience for the subsequent commands, we need an identifier for the library, called `api_shortname`.
-This value will be used by default to generate the following:
+This identifier will be used by default to generate the following:
 * `--distribution-name`
+* `--library_name`

 The corresponding value in the Cloud Drop page is `api_short_name`.